Carrizo Plain - February 2012

 The Carrizo Plain is a valley between two mountain ranges.
 In the middle of the valley is a large salt lake that is surrounded by grasslands - apparently the largest remaining area of untouched grasslands in California.
 At some point in the 50's I think, they tried to develop the land with housing, but it is a little too remote and while there are signs of layouts for streets there are very few houses there.
 The latest encroachment is an array of solar panels on the outskirts of the National Monument.
 All very nice and green, but what a blot on the landscape.
 On the one side (the Bakersfield side) you have old oil fields and on the west side you have this new solar panel array.
 In many ways the oil field is more interesting and visually nicer to look at than the solar panels - but then I might be biased.

 We camped the two nights (Friday and Saturday) at the Selby Campground and then on the Sunday morning we exited over to the west towards San Luis Obispo.
-We took the scenic route over the hill tops to Pozo and on the way got the chance to exercise the 4-wheel drive a little bit.
+We took the scenic route over the hill tops to the small settlement of Pozo and on the way got the chance to exercise the 4-wheel drive a little bit.
 Lots of fun.

 Post a Comment